Nylilsa/nylilsa.github.io/guides/th15-maingame-score.md

 Some routes suicide for this life piece.

 <h5 id='s3c4'>Doremy mid-boss</h5>
 You’ll want to speedkill both Doremy’s non and spell.
-This unfortunately means you’re probably not getting the life piece from the midnon unless you leave some of the purple fairies alive at the end of Chapter 3.
+This unfortunately means you’re probably not getting the life piece from the mid-non unless you leave some of the purple fairies alive at the end of Chapter 3.

 #### Doremy
 [hr_minor]